getgauge/taiko/test/docs-tests/README.md

 # Docs-test

-This is a way to test the automatice generation of the documentation website.
+This is a way to test the automatic generation of the documentation website.

 ## How to launch

-From the porejct root dir execute:
+From the project root dir run:

 ```
 npm run test-docs